szageda/keeb-utils/README.md

 ### 2.1.
 Colemak-DH

 I use a keyboard layout known as “Colemak-DH“ (which is occasionally referred to as “Colemak Mod-DH“).
-This layout was originally created in 2006 and was enhanced in 2015 with the addition of the “DH“ modification, which involved swapping the D and H keys to minimize the side-to-side movement of the index fingers.
+Colemak was originally created in 2006 and was enhanced in 2015 with the addition of the “DH“ modification, which involved swapping the D and H keys to minimize the side-to-side movement of the index fingers.

 <div align="center">